 Washington State Parks and Recreation Commission Boating Program P.O.
 Box 34333 Seattle, WA 98124-1333

-Your card will be mailed within two to three weeks.
+Your card will be mailed within three to four weeks.
 If you haven't received your card within 90 days, please contact us at email@example.com or (360) 902-8555.

-You may apply for a replacement Boater Education Card if your legal name has been changed, you need to correct personal information you entered incorrectly, or your card was lost, stolen, or destroyed.
+You may apply for a replacement Boater Education Card if your legal name has been changed, you need to correct personal information, or your card was lost, stolen, or destroyed.
 The fee for a replacement card is $5.